renderedtext/semaphore-docs-new/source/docs/docker/setting-up-continuous-integration-for-docker-project.md

 suggested, just use the commands editor to customize them for your needs.

 At this point, you'll be ready to launch your first **Docker** build.
-Click on "Build With These Settings" to do so.
+Click on "Build With These Settings" to launch the build.
 If all goes well, you should see your first successful build on Semaphore.

 <img src="/docs/assets/img/adding-new-docker-project/green-build.png" class="img-responsive img-bordered">